 Do you want to go to Sicily for the holidays?
 Here are some of the best places to stay in Palermo!

-When you arrive in a new place, you always want to be well placed, avoid the worst places and find the best neighborhood: near historical monuments, bars, museums, railway station or airport … find accommodation – homestay, hostel, hotel, camping – is a fundamental question to prepare for your stay in Palermo.
+Upon arriving in a new place, your main concern is to be well located, avoid the worst places, and find the best neighbourhood: near historical monuments, bars, museums, and close to a railway station or an airport… Where to find accommodation in Palermo – whether homestay, hostel, hotel, or camping – is the essential question you will be asking yourself while preparing for your stay in Palermo.

 Quattro Canti and historic center

 The historic centre of Palermo – centro storico di Palermo – is, as everywhere, a good starting point to discover the city.
 Backpackers, young people, couples, families: don’t hesitate to stay a few nights in the centre as you will be close to everything: from monuments and historic buildings, to bars and restaurants, as well as museums and shops.
 The historic centre consists of four districts: Kalsa, Castellammare, Monte di Pieta, and Albergheria.
 Here you will find the most visited sites, including the Quattro Canti, Piazza Marina, via Lincoln (with its nearby Central Station and the Botanical Garden), Via Vittorio Emanuele, via Maqueda, via Roma, which are the main streets of downtown Palermo.